a-ma72/rainflow/README.md

     `RFC_EXPORT_MEX`: Export a mexFunction() to use the rainflow counting in MATLAB (R).
     `RFC_EXPORT_PY`: Export a Python extension to use the rainflow counting in Python.
     `RFC_UNIT_TEST`: Build an executable for unit testing.
-    Using _COAN_ [[http://coan2.sourceforge.net/]] for example, you can tidy up the code from unwanted features.
+    Using _COAN_ [[http://coan2.sourceforge.net/]] for example, you can tidy up the code from unwanted features.</br>
     (The minimal version of this package is created using _COAN_ with option `RFC_MINMAL`set.)
-    - C++ wrapper _rainflow.hpp_ encapsulates functions from rainflow.h in a namespace and offers a template class _Rainflow_ for object oriented access and inheritance.
+    b) C++ wrapper _rainflow.hpp_ encapsulates functions from rainflow.h in a namespace and offers a template class _Rainflow_ for object oriented access and inheritance.
     This class also offers container class based turning point storage.
  2. Streamable: You're able to count your data at once, as data packages or sample-wise.
  3. Class width fit to your needs.
 Dynamically increase class width, when needed.
 (Needs turning point storage.)
  4. Four point counting method, optionally HCM counting method (Clormann/Seeger).
  5. Woehler curve with up to two slopes, fatigue limit and omission.
- 6. Miners rule for damage accumulation (elementary, original, modified and consequent).
+ 6. Miners rule for damage accumulation (elementary, original, modified and consistent).
- 7. In-time damage indicator (Miners' consequent rule).
+ 7. In-time damage indicator (consistent Miner's rule).
  8. In-time histograms: rainflow matrix, level crossing and range pair counting.
  9. Turning points with hysteresis filtering.
 Turning points involved in a closed hysteresis are marked as pairs, with its partial assigned damage.
 (Compact history)
  10. Look-up tables for damage calculation and amplitude transformation.